victorshinya/go-cloud/README.md

 ibmcloud cf push -f deployments/manifest.yml
 ```

-- `-b` for the Golang Buildpack;
-- `-f` for the `manifest.yml` file path (app environment configuration).

-### Staticfile or NGINX
+### Staticfile (or NGINX on IBM Cloud)

 ```sh
 ibmcloud cf push
 ```

+### 1-Click deploy

-Or you can use the 1-click deploy button.
+Also you can use the 1-click deploy button.
 It will use the platform's DevOps pipeline to build and deploy the app.

 Support platforms: